Aim: We aimed to identify new plasma biomarkers for the diagnosis of Pulmonary Tuberculosis

 plasma, LY6D, DSC3, CDSN, SERPINB12, and SLURP1.
 Our work supported this group of proteins

-as potential biomarkers for pulmonary tuberculosis, and be worthy of further validation.
+as potential biomarkers for PTB, and be worthy of further validation.